1. What is SpareCycles.org?

 Supercomputers and cloud computing companies must cover infrastructure, operating costs, and salaries.
 Our infrastructure is personal computers which are already paid for.
 Our costs are electricity and optional escrow fees.
 Our salaries are zero.
 Furthermore, our market is worldwide and has zero barriers to entry -- perhaps a perfect market.

-Fees are whatever the computer and tasker agree upon, along with the optional escrow.
-To promote market-depth, we ask market makers to deduct a 0.5% fee from market takers.
+Fees are whatever the computer and tasker agree upon, plus fees for optional escrow.
+To promote market-depth, we ask market makers to charge an extra convenience fee to market takers.

 - SpareCycles.org is for anyone who needs computational power.
 Possible uses include media production, CAD, scientific computing, stateless webapps, compiling and testing, machine learning and decision science, etc.

-- Tasks can offer a higher bid for immediate computation, or an economical bid for eventual processing.
+- Taskers can offer a higher price for immediate computation, or an economical price for eventual batch processing.

-- Parallelism is possible by breaking tasks into subtasks which can be advertised as individual tasks concurrently.
+- Parallelism is possible by breaking tasks into independent subtasks which can be executed concurrently.
+Future versions of Wasm will support threads and SIMD.

 - GPGPU support is planned through WebGL shaders.
 Although this has many challenges.